 B. Whether or not a quorum is present, all Members shall be entitled to attend and discuss the affairs of the Association with the Board.

 Section 6.
 Quorum.
-At any annual or special meeting, a quorum shall consist of the lesser or 50 voting Members of 5% (per cent) of the voting membership.
+At any annual or special meeting, a quorum shall consist of 10% (per cent) of the voting membership.

 Section 1.
 Standing committees.
 At the first meeting of the Board held after January 1 in each year, the President shall appoint after consultation with the Board from among the members of the Board to the extent possible.